jamesoneill12/jamesoneill12.github.io/_posts/2017-11-19-glossary-pruning.md

 the pruned network.
 Iterative weight pruning prunes while retraining until the desired network size and accuracy tradeoff is met.
 From a neuroscience perspective, it has been found that as humans learn they also carry out a similar kind of iterative pruning, removing irrelevant or unimportant information from past experiences ~\citep{walsh2013peter}.
 Similarly, pruning is not carried out at random, but selected so that unimportant information about past experiences is discarded.
 In the context of DNNs, random pruning (akin to Binary Dropout) can be detrimental to the models performance and may require even more retraining steps to account for the removal of important weights or neurons~\citep{yu2018nisp}.

 The simplest pruning strategy involves setting a threshold $$\gamma$$ that decides which weights or units (in this case, the absolute sum of magnitudes of incoming weights) are removed~\citep{hagiwara1994removal}.
-The threshold can be set based on each layers weight magnitude distribution, where weights centered around the mean
-$$\mu$$ are removed, or it the threshold can be set globally for the whole network.
+The threshold can be set based on each layers weight magnitude distribution, where weights centered around the mean $$\mu$$ are removed, or it the threshold can be set globally for the whole network.
 Alternatively, pruning the weights with lowest absolute value of the normalized gradient multiplied by the weight magnitude~\citep{lee2018snip} for a given set of mini-batch inputs can be used, either layer-wise or globally too.

-Instead of setting a threshold, one can predefine a percentage of weights to be pruned based on the magnitude of $$w$$, or a percentage aggregated by weights for each layer $$w_{l},\ \forall l \in L$$.
+Instead of setting a threshold, one can predefine a percentage of weights to be pruned based on the magnitude of
+$$w$$, or a percentage aggregated by weights for each layer $$w_{l},\ \forall l \in L$$.
 Most commonly, the percentage of weights that are closest to 0 are removed.
-The aforementioned criteria for pruning are all types of
-\textit{magnitude-based pruning} (MBP).
+The aforementioned criteria for pruning are all types of \textit{magnitude-based pruning} (MBP).
 MBP has also been combined with other strategies such as adding new neurons during iterative pruning to further improve performance~\citep{han2013structure,narasimha2008integrated}, where the number of new neurons added is less than the number pruned in the previous pruning step and so the overall number of parameters monotonically decreases.

 MBP is the most commonly used in DNNs due to its simplicity and performs well for a wide class of machine learning models (including DNNs) on a diverse range of tasks~\citep{setiono2000pruned}.
 In general, global MBP tends to outperform layer-wise MBP~\citep{karnin1990simple,reed1993pruning,hagiwara1994removal,lee2018snip}, because there is more flexibility on the amount of sparsity for each layer, allowing more salient layer to be more dense while less salient to contain more non-zero entries.
 Before discussing more involved pruning methods, we first make some important categorical distinctions.

 ## Categorizing Pruning Techniques}
 Pruning algorithms can be categorized into those that carry out pruning without retraining the pruning and those that do.
 Retraining is often required when pruning degrades performance.
 This can happen when the DNN is not necessarily overparameterized, in which case almost all parameters are necessary to maintain good generalization.

 Pruning techniques can also be categorized into what type of criteria is used as follows:

 * The aforementioned magnitude-based pruning whereby the weights with the lowest absolute value of the weight are removed based on a set threshold or percentage, layer-wise or globally.
 * Methods that penalize the objective with a regularization term to force the model to learn a network with (e.g $\ell_1$, $\ell_2$$or lasso weight regularization) smaller weights and prune the smallest weights.
 * Methods that compute the sensitivity of the loss function when weights are removed and remove the weights that result in the smallest change in loss.
 * Search-based approaches (e.g particle filters, evolutionary algorithms, reinforcement learning) that seek to learn or adapt a set of weights to links or paths within the neural network and keep those which are salient for the task.
 Unlike (1) and (2), the pruning technique does not involve gradient descent as apart of the pruning criteria (with the exception of using deep RL).

-#### Unstructured vs Structured Pruning}
+#### Unstructured vs Structured Pruning
 Another important distinction to be made is that between structured and unstructured pruning techniques where the latter aims to preserve network density for computational efficiency (faster computation at the expense of less flexibility) by removing groups of weights, whereas unstructured is unconstrained to which weights or activations are removed but the sparsity means that the dimensionality of the layers does not change.
 Hence, sparsity in unstructured pruning techniques provide good performance at the expense of slower computation.
  For example, MBP produces a sparse network that requires sparse matrix multiplication (SMP) libraries to take full advantage of the memory reduction and speed benefits for inference.
 However, SMP is generally slower than dense matrix multiplication and therefore there has been work towards preserving subnetworks which omit the need for SMP libraries (discussed in \autoref{sec:struct_prune}).

 With these categorical distinctions we now move on to the following subsections that describe various pruning approaches beginning with pruning by using weight regularization.

-## Pruning using Weight Regularization}\label{eq:weight_reg}
+## Pruning using Weight Regularization
-Constraining the weights to be close to 0 in the objective function by adding a penalty term and deleting the weights closest to 0 post-training can be a straightforward yet effective pruning approach.~\autoref{eq:penalty_term_1} shows the commonly used $\ell_2$$penalty that penalizes large weights $w_m$$in the $m$-th hidden layer with a large magnitude and $\vec{v}_m$$are the output layer weights of output dimension $C$.
+Constraining the weights to be close to 0 in the objective function by adding a penalty term and deleting the weights closest to 0 post-training can be a straightforward yet effective pruning approach.
+ ~\autoref{eq:penalty_term_1} shows the commonly used $$\ell_2$$penalty that penalizes large weights $$w_m$$ in the $$m$$-th hidden layer with a large magnitude and $$\vec{v}_m$$ are the output layer weights of output dimension $$C$$.

 $$
 \begin{equation}\label{eq:penalty_term_1}